Extremes, or monotony

 Downtown houses are such a hot commodity that nothing is on the market longer than a day, one-note condos are sprouting up everywhere, and fixer uppers in historically crime-ridden areas are turning into expensive flips at a staggering pace.
-Sometimes I feel intense pressure to buy into the market now in preparation for ever-rising costs, just in case I want to move back.
+Sometimes I feel intense pressure to buy into the market now in preparation for ever-rising costs, in preparation for the day I return to my beloved city.

 There must be other Goldilocks cities in the USA, and certainly ones larger than my little Tobacco town.
 Portland, perhaps, or even Richmond?